hayashnaoki/test/docs/about.md

 title: ABOUT
 ---

-# Naoki HAYASHI
+# Industrial / Computational Sushi Designer

-# 林 直樹
+## Naoki HAYASHI

-## Industrial / Computational Sushi Designer (ICSD)
+## 林 直樹

-I am an industrial and computational sushi designer.
-I treat sushi as a design system defined by parameters such as proportion, sequence, and repetition.
-These constraints align naturally with both computational and industrial design.
-Computational design allows sushi to be described as adjustable rules, while industrial design focuses on how those rules are physically realized through tools, processes, and reproducibility.
-My work sits at this intersection, exploring sushi as a scalable, designed system.
+Naoki Hayashi is an industrial and computational sushi designer who treats sushi as a parametric system defined by proportion, sequence, and repetition.
+His work bridges computational rules and industrial processes, exploring sushi as a scalable, reproducible design system.

 ![](./images/404.jpg)